Testlio/hype/content/post/grapqhl-testing.md

 ### Snapshot testing… but for the API

 As I stated before, I didn’t want to hardcode the “expected results” of queries, even though that’s the most common thing to do.
-Instead, I used a relatively new concept that’s called _snapshot testing_.
+Instead, we use a relatively new concept that’s called _snapshot testing_.
 Basically, it’s writing tests without ever writing tests (what?).

 Snapshot testing means defining what you want to work properly (a function call or, say, a GraphQL query), and instead of explicitly asserting that the outcome is what you expect it to be (hardcoding the expected value in your test), you tell the test suite to remember the outcome and make sure it stays the same in the future.
-The same snapshot assertion is used for asserting both JSON responses and thrown errors (I use [chai-jest-snapshot](https://www.npmjs.com/package/chai-jest-snapshot)).
+The same snapshot assertion is used for asserting both JSON responses and thrown errors (we use [chai-jest-snapshot](https://www.npmjs.com/package/chai-jest-snapshot)).
 This assumes you first run a test suite when you know the functionality behind it is working properly.

 For confidence, I always review the snapshots generated by my tests to make sure the contents are indeed as expected (but still without stating my expectations in the codebase).

 Note that snapshot testing works just as well with RESTful APIs.
 It still applies that you want to make sure that the result of a query doesn’t change without your knowing.

 If you hadn’t heard about snapshot testing before, I encourage you to read either this [introductory article by Riccardo Coppola](https://medium.com/@riccardocoppola/snapshot-testing-and-why-it-makes-sense-a40e7811f4b9) or [this one by the makers of the Jest testing tools](https://facebook.github.io/jest/blog/2016/07/27/jest-14.html).
 Note that they both talk about utilising snapshot testing on the _frontend_, which is where snapshot testing is actually far more popular than on APIs.
 The main ideas are identical, though.
-Instead of snapshotting DOM, I snapshot JSON API responses.
+Instead of snapshotting DOM, we just snapshot JSON API responses.

 ### Swapping out the database for tests

-As I mentioned earlier, the service I set this stuff up for is backed by a MySQL database.
-Luckily it’s using a database-agnostic query builder called [knex](http://knexjs.org) for making database calls.
-This means one can just swap out the knex configuration and generally expect everything to still work, assuming the database used has the same structure.
+As I mentioned earlier, we were setting all this up for testing a service that is backed by a MySQL database.
+Luckily it’s using a database-agnostic query builder called [knex](http://knexjs.org) for interacting with the database This means one can just swap out the knex configuration and generally expect everything to still work, assuming the database used has the same structure.

 The setup is as follows: every time tests are run, the knex instance used by models is swapped out for a new one - one configured to use an [in-memory SQLite database](https://sqlite.org/inmemorydb.html).
-I use [proxyquire’s](https://github.com/thlorenz/proxyquire) global mocking capabilities for this.
+We use [proxyquire’s](https://github.com/thlorenz/proxyquire) global mocking capabilities for this.
 Table structures and test data is read from source controlled configuration files and the database is automatically populated with data before running the tests themselves.
-My models don’t know the difference, the only thing changing is how knex does things internally.
+The models don’t know the difference – the only thing changing is how knex does things internally.

 This means that the tests are really, really fast, as there is no need to start up a MySQL database for every test run.
 SQLite doesn’t need a separate process to run in, it’s just some data in memory or on disk.
-My total test running time is currently under 1 second.
+The total test running time is currently around 2 seconds – this is for half a year's worth of backend code.

+#### Caveat with using SQLite

 However, using a production-like MySQL test database would be… better.
-I chose SQLite as the test DB for its ease of use and speed, but for the _best_ testing, your test database’s setup should perfectly mirror your production one.
+We chose SQLite as the test DB for its ease of use and speed, but for better accuracy, your test database’s setup should perfectly mirror your production one.

-I’ve run into a couple of issues of SQLite not supporting things I was doing in my model code.
+We’ve run into a couple of issues of SQLite not supporting things we were doing in model code.
 Even though SQLite and MySQL are both based on the ANSI SQL standard, their capabilities are not identical (syntax is different too, but knex handles that for me).
 In general, SQLite is less powerful than the more popular MySQL, PostgreSQL etc.

-This has meant, on one occasion, refactoring some date-related queries in my model to make sure it’s simple enough for SQLite.
-Of course, when setting this up, I anticipated that such problems might arise.
+This has meant, on one occasion, refactoring some date-related queries in model functions to make sure it’s simple enough for SQLite.
+Of course, when setting this up, we did anticipate that such problems might arise.
 There can be cases when complicated queries work in MySQL but not with SQLite.
 You’re unlikely to have the same commands act different on different servers, but rather, the actual set of functionality available can differ, causing errors about unknown commands to be thrown by SQLite.

 If you’re writing sane code and aren’t doing the most complicated things in the world with your database, you shouldn’t actually run into any problems and this approach will work beautifully.
 You should (maybe) be writing database-agnostic SQL anyway.
 See [Writing SQL that works on PostgreSQL, MySQL and SQLite by Evert Pot](https://evertpot.com/writing-sql-for-postgres-mysql-sqlite/).

+I do think that writing tests using a setup that causes 1% of the database queries to be untestable is still awesome if it increases your overall coverage significantly (it did for us).

 ### The test suites are per GraphQL type

-For almost each GraphQL type that I have in my schema, I have one test file, named after the type.
-Either the top level Query in my schema is overridden by the test suite to directly reveal the tested type or its parent types are mocked out for that test suite (in a way that the type that should be tested is can still be resolved correctly from the parents).
+For almost each GraphQL type that in the service's schema, there's one test file, named after the typename.
+Either the top level Query in my schema is overridden by the test suite to directly reveal the tested type or its parent types are mocked out for that test suite (in a way that the type under testing can be resolved correctly from the mocked parents).

-Every test suite redefines the resolvers available.
-If I want to test a type called `Users` that’s accessible from inside type `Project` for example, I would do something like:
+Every test suite redefines the available resolvers.
+When testing a type called `Users` that’s accessible from inside type `Project` for example, we would do something like:

 ```js
 const { graphql } = require('graphql');